 The main idea of this screen is to give users a full picture of what the course is about, and what skills you can acquire.

 Course Screen (image by Purrweb UI)

 Here’s an overall list of the information you can add to this Screen:

 And don’t forget to add the “Purchase” button if you take payments for each course separately.

-But still, if you offer a lot of materials within one lesson (video, quiz, task after the lesson, and send feedback, for example), think about adding a Lesson Screen.
+Still, if you offer a lot of materials within one lesson (e.g., video, quiz, task for after the lesson, feedback, etc.), think about adding a Lesson Screen.

-It’s also a great idea to add the “Next lesson” button which saves users time.
+It’s also a great idea to add a “Next lesson” button which can save users time.

 It’s quite easy to underestimate the importance of making a great teacher or coach profile.

 But in reality, knowing their background is what can boost customers' motivation, and give a full picture of what the person can give and teach them.